-Can you increase nitrogen levels in your garden naturally?
-Yes!
-If you are looking to create a thriving vegetable garden, you need to make sure that your soil has enough nitrogen.
+If you want to create a thriving vegetable garden, you need to ensure that your soil has enough nitrogen.
 Nitrogen is an essential nutrient for plant growth and development.
 Without it, many plants will not thrive.
-Increasing nitrogen levels in your garden can be especially helpful for certain types of plants, though you must proceed with caution in some areas of your garden.
-In this article, we explain the benefits of nitrogen for plants and provide some tips on how to tell if you have enough nitrogen in your soil.
-Then, we provide suggestions on how to introduce more nitrogen into your garden if necessary, using natural methods.
+Increasing nitrogen levels in your garden can be especially helpful for certain plants.

 What is Nitrogen?

 Nitrogen is a key nutrient for plant growth.
 It is found in the atmosphere and is essential for forming chlorophyll, the molecule that helps plants convert sunlight into energy.

 Nitrogen also develops other important plant molecules, including proteins and DNA.

 Nitrogen is a major component of the soil.
 It is found in organic matter, such as dead leaves and twigs, and it is released into the soil when these materials decompose.
 Nitrogen is also present in some minerals, such as limestone.